 (1) Should we only pursue reverent worship in the Assembly?
-First Corinthians 14:1-4,
+In 1 Corinthians 14:1–4, Paul wrote,

 “You all must pursue love, and you all must be zealous for the spiritual things, and in order that you may prophesy more.
 (2) For the one speaking a foreign tongue speaks not to people, but to God; for no one hears, and in the spirit this one speaks mysteries.
 (3) And the one prophesying to people speaks edification, and exhortation, and consolation.
 (4) The one who speaks in a tongue, edifies himself, and the one prophesying edifies the church.”

 (2) How should Christians be diligent for worship that is meaningful and edifying?
-First Corinthians 14:5-6,
+Paul revealed in 1 Corinthians 14:5–6,

 “And I want you all to speak with tongues, and even more in order that you may prophesy; for the one is greater who is prophesying than the one who is speaking with tongues, if not the one explains outwardly in order that the church may receive edification.
 (6) And now, brethren, if I come to you speaking tongues, what will you benefit, if I speak not to you either in revelation, or in knowledge, or in prophecy, or in teaching.”